Stability of superconducting gap symmetries arising from antiferromagnetic magnons: RESULTS AND DISCUSSION

-where $D(\mu)$ is the density of states per spin on the Fermi surface (see Appendix \ref{app:DOS} for its explicit expression) and $\langle\ \rangle_{\boldsymbol{k}^{'},\text{FS}}$ denotes the angular average over the Fermi surface.
+where $D(\mu)$ is the density of states per spin on the FS (see Appendix \ref{app:DOS} for its explicit expression) and $\langle\ \rangle_{\boldsymbol{k}^{'},\text{FS}}$ denotes the angular average over the FS.
 Next, a dimensionless coupling constant is defined as \cite{fossheim2004superconductivity}

 in which the weak-coupling limit ($\lambda \ll 1$) is assumed.
 In terms of $\lambda$, the gap function can be written as